Michael Brown

 Press Release

-MARC STRAUS is pleased to present our fourth solo exhibition with Michael Brown.
+The gallery is pleased to present its fourth solo exhibition with Michael Brown.

 Brown began as a sculptor, and that history is evident in his work.
 He first exhibited his now coveted “gold-leaf” paintings at the gallery in 2019.
 The palette of his distinctive impasto paintings is reduced to a few reoccurring colors, mostly a deep blue, a soft white, and occasionally a cadmium red.
 He applies thick threads of squeezed oil paint onto 24 karat gold leaf on canvas creating composition with lines radiating from the center with centrifugal force.
 The uneven cords of oil create a sculptural texture and they are partly an homage to Agnes Martin’s early paintings with horizontal pencil marks.
 The gold base dispenses an intangible radiance and glow.